agnivade/stt-challenge/ARCHITECTURE.md

 - **Missed Message Recovery**: When switching providers, sends any missed transcriptions from the new active provider

 This approach optimizes for low latency while maintaining reliability through provider redundancy.

+## Client-Side Deduplication

+When providers switch, duplicate transcriptions may be sent to the client because the new provider might be yet to receive messages which have been already sent by the old provider.
+To address this, the client implements similarity-based deduplication:

+- **Circular Buffer**: Stores recent transcriptions (configurable size, default 10)
+- **Levenshtein Distance**: Calculates similarity between new and buffered messages
+- **Threshold-Based Filtering**: Messages with a configurable threshold are considered duplicates and skipped
+- **Message Normalization**: Case-insensitive comparison with whitespace trimming

+**Configuration**: Use `--buffer-size` and `--similarity-threshold` flags to tune behavior.

+This ensures users receive clean, non-repetitive transcription output during provider transitions.